elastic/site-search-ruby/README.md

 It can contain one or more **DocumentTypes** which are collections of **Documents**.

-A **Document** is a collection of fields that can be queried using the Swiftype API.
+A **Document** is a collection of fields that can be queried using the Site Search API.

-Documents have a special **external_id** field that ties a Document in Swiftype to a record in your system.
+Documents have a special **external_id** field that ties a Document in Site Search to a record in your system.
 The layout of fields of the Documents belonging to a DocumentType is called a **schema**.
 Fields may be strings, integers, geographic locations, and so forth.

 The Documents in your Engine can be searched two ways: **full-text** (`search`) or **autocomplete** (`suggest`).
 The difference is that autocomplete queries work on prefixes (for example, "gla" will match "glass").
 This is less accurate in general, but is useful for implementing type-ahead search drop downs.

 You can think of an Engine as a database, DocumentTypes as tables, and Documents as rows.
 Using the API, you can search an Engine for all Documents containing a word.
 You can also search an individual DocumentType, or any subset of DocumentTypes.

-The examples in this documentation use the schema defined in the [swiftype-api-example](https://github.com/swiftype/swiftype-api-example) project, which is based on YouTube.
+The examples in this documentation use the schema defined in the [site-search-api-example](https://github.com/swiftype/swiftype-api-example) project, which is based on YouTube.
 It has two DocumentTypes, **videos** and **channels**.
-Using the script found in the swiftype-api-example project, you can create your own search engine that matches the examples and try the queries for yourself.
+Using the script found in the site-search-api-example project, you can create your own search engine that matches the examples and try the queries for yourself.

-To learn more about the Swiftype API, read the [API overview](https://swiftype.com/documentation/overview) and our [schema design tutorial](https://swiftype.com/documentation/tutorials/schema_design).
+To learn more about the Site Search API, read the [API overview](https://swiftype.com/documentation/site-search/overview) and our [schema design tutorial](https://swiftype.com/documentation/site-search/guides/schema-design).

 Depends on Ruby.

 To install the gem, execute:

-    gem install swiftype
+    gem install elastic-site-search-ruby

-Or place `gem 'swiftype', '~> 1.4.0` in your `Gemfile` and run `bundle install`.
+Or place `gem 'elastic-site-search-ruby', '~> 1.4.0` in your `Gemfile` and run `bundle install`.

-> **Note:** This client has been developed for the [Swiftype Site Search](https://www.swiftype.com/site-search) API endpoints only.
+> **Note:** This client has been developed for the [Elastic Site Search](https://www.elastic.co/products/site-search/service) API endpoints only.

 ## Usage